Stassi Schroeder

 Nastassia Bianca Schroeder Clark (born June 24, 1988) is an American television personality, podcast host, fashion blogger, model and author.
-She is best known for appearing on Bravo's reality television series Vanderpump Rules (2013–2020).
+She is best known for appearing on Bravo's reality television series Vanderpump Rules (2013–2020) for eight seasons.

+She has written three books, which were all New York Times best sellers.

 Early life

-Nastassia Bianca Schroeder was born in New Orleans, Louisiana, to an architect father, Mark, and a jewelry designer (Georgi Jules Jewelry) mother, Dayna.
+Nastassia Bianca Schroeder was born in New Orleans to an architect father, Mark, and a jewelry designer (Georgi Jules Jewelry) mother, Dayna.
 She has two younger brothers, Hunter and Nikolai, and a younger sister, Georgianna.
-Her grandmother, Rosemary died at age 95 in May 2019.
-When she was 11, Schroeder began taking theater classes at her local high school, Mount Carmel Academy When she turned 18, she moved to Hollywood and attended Loyola Marymount University, where she received a bachelor's degree in English writing.
+When she was 11, Schroeder began taking theater classes at her local high school, Mount Carmel Academy, where she appeared in productions of Into the Woods, Once Upon a Mattress (Minstrel), and Gypsy (Louise).
+When she turned 18, she moved to Hollywood and attended Loyola Marymount University, where she received a bachelor's degree in English writing.

 Career

 Television

 In 2005, Schroeder appeared as a contestant on season 8 of the reality game show The Amazing Race, alongside her father Mark, her step-mother Char, and her brother Hunter; the family came in 7th place of 10 teams.
 After the filming of the show, the Schroeders' house was flooded and destroyed by Hurricane Katrina.
 They stayed with another family from the show while they rebuilt their house.
 While going to school in 2008, she was on the television series Queen Bees.

 In 2010, she started working at Lisa Vanderpump's restaurants SUR and Villa Blanca, which earned her a spot on the reality television series Vanderpump Rules.
 The series follows Vanderpump's employees, as they work on building their futures and become entangled in interpersonal drama.
-She departed the show at the end of season two to move to New York City, then she returned as an Intern to Lisa Vanderpump in season three.
+She was a main cast member for Seasons 1–3 and 5–8 of Vanderpump Rules, appearing in a recurring role for Season 4 before her departure from the show.

 In 2016, she portrayed Koening in the television film Sharknado: The 4th Awakens.
 She has also appeared in three episodes of Bravo's reality television series Summer House between 2017 and 2019.
 In November 2019, Schroeder started a digital series called Basically Stassi, with Beau Clark.
 The series was released online on Bravo's website and YouTube channel.
 The show followed Schroeder and her guests at her apartment in Los Angeles while playing games and discussing various topics such as relationships, love and life.

+On August 9, 2024, Variety announced that Schroeder signed a deal with Hulu for her own comedic docuseries called Stassi Says.
+Schroeder also joined the cast of the second season of Vanderpump Villa.